Skip to content

 Metal chips, filings and abrasive dust produced by grinding and machining; abrasive underfoot and a slip and housekeeping hazard.

-Material & fire behaviour terms
+Material & fire behavior terms

 The words used (and misused) to describe how a mat reacts to heat and flame.